luisfmelo/CriptocurrencyApp/README.md

 # CriptocurrencyApp
 ## ReactNative simple App

+## Notes

+Packages prod: (npm i --save)
+- **redux**
+- **react-redux**: glue redux - react
+- **redux-thunk**: Redux thunk let’s us to return a function inside an action instead returning a object.
+- **redux-promise**: Allows us to resolve async actions (promises) with Redux.
+Example: Fetching data from an API.

+Packages Dev: (npm i --save-dev)
+- **remote-redux-devtools**: These are Redux debugging middleware, allows us to use the Redux Chrome Devtools in Remote mode.
+- **remotedev-rn-debugger**: These are Redux debugging middleware, allows us to use the Redux Chrome Devtools in Remote mode.
+- **remote-redux-devtools**: These are Redux debugging middleware, allows us to use the Redux Chrome Devtools in Remote mode.
+- **redux-logger**: logs the previous state, action and the next state in the console - must be the last middleware in chain

+## Store.js Explained:

+- **Platform**: detects the platform in which the app is running.
+Good to use platform specific components
+- **createStore**: initial state of the store.
+Accepts reducer; preloaded state; enhancer
+- **compose()**: Composes functions from right to left.
+- **Provider**: The Provider accepts one argument — which is our store.
+The Provider role is to glue React and Redux together.

+## More Notes:
+- Reducers are assync by default
+- All Reducers are invoked after a function
+- **connect**: receives 2 args
+    - **mapStateToProps**: Does exactly what it’s called after.
+Maps the Redux state to our React props.
+We can access the crypto state under this.props.crypto
+    - **mapDispatchToAction**: We will get there in the next chapter.
+- fetch data from api: [axios vs fetch(from redux)](https://medium.com/@thejasonfile/fetch-vs-axios-js-for-making-http-requests-2b261cdd3af5)
+- why **Thunk**?
+   - better error handling

+# Doing Reducer Stuff
+- We need:
+    - State for data being fetched so we can show a spinner.
+    - The state that holds the actual data from the request.
+    - Error handling — do we have an error and if so what does it say?

+## Notes about React

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).